papadavis47/my-surfing-dream/README.md

 # My Surfing Dream

-## This is a repo to work on my Next.js skills 🏄‍♂️
+## This is a repo to work on my Next.js and styled-components skills 🏄‍♂️